FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

   }
 ```

-Run the app again
+Run the app again, or just reflesh the window if you have it already running.

 ```bash
 $ npm run app
 ```
-you should see *"Hello world!"* in the center.
+You should see *"Hello world!"* in the center.
 The class *mdl-layout* in the root component defined a container accordingly to MDL [documentation](https://getmdl.io/components/index.html#layout-section).
-Going down we have another div that holds the content of the container and it is centered by our custom css.
+Inside that we have another div that holds all the contents and it is centered by our custom css.
 The class *mdl-grid* is more or less the same of the class *row* in bootstrap, it defines a grid with a maximum of twelve columns.

 ###Stop Watch Component

-Up to here we have a basic electron application with a root componenet, *App*.
-First of all we need a new component.
+Up to here we have a basic electron application with a root component, *App*.
+We can now start to a new component: *StopWatch*.

 ```bash
 # Create a new component in /src
 $ touch src/StopWatch.jsx
 ```

-Paste into *StopWatch.jsx* the following code that create an simple component that only render it's name
+Write into *StopWatch.jsx* the following code that create an simple React component that only render it's name

 ```javascript
 //StopWatch.jsx